 There are generations and generations of artifacts and learning experiences available as you journey through time from the age of dinosaurs through the modern age.

-Experience the third-largest Tyrannosaurus rex in the world, standing nearly 40-foot-long right in the middle of the museum.
+Experience the sixth-largest Tyrannosaurus rex in the world, standing nearly 40-foot-long right in the middle of the museum.
 Ivan would have weighed more than 10,000 pounds, but that’s not the biggest T. rex ever recorded.
 The largest known would have been nearly 12,500 pounds and 42-foot-long.
 Ivan would have been a dinosaur of teenager-like age based on his size.